th2-net/th2-docs/content/versions/1-7/fundamentals/script.md

 weight: 25
 ---

-In the computer programming, a *script* is a program, or a sequence of instructions, that is interpreted or carried out by another program, rather than by a computer processor.
+In computing, the term *script* generally refers to "[a sequence of instructions or commands for a computer to execute](https://www.merriam-webster.com/dictionary/script)".
-The scripts in the software testing should implement business logic necessary, for checking the level of the software quality.
-This logic can include both positive and negative testing to check that there are no discrepancies between the requirements and the actual system behavior.
+In software testing, a script (or a test script) is generally understood as a short program used to test part of the functionality of a software system.
+Most often, test logic implemented in a script describes atomic actions triggering interaction with a system under test and/or performing rule-based checks of varying complexity.

-In th2, the **script** means a sequence of instructions for the th2 components.
+In th2, the *script* is a piece of code that contains a sequence of instructions for the th2 components.

-It allows user to interact with the system under test (SUT) using the functionality of the th2 boxes.
+Logically, this sequence corresponds to a test scenario covering a particular business use case.
+The script triggers test execution events involving th2 modules that are responsible for separate test actions needed for the test scenario.
+One of the advantages of th2 is the ability of a test script to cover complex business scenarios and initiate sophisticated rule-based and model-based checks.

+Technically, the script works in the th2 cluster as an external box that interacts with the th2 components.
+It can be implemented in any programming language.
+The current implementations in the th2 ecosystem contain libraries and programming modules supporting Python, Java, and Kotlin.
+These libraries underpin th2's advanced testing capabilities, allowing for more effective implementation of complex testing logic.

-To start using the script you need to set up a th2 cluster with all the necessary components running, as well as th2 script entry point within it.
+To start using the script, you need to set up a th2 cluster with all the necessary components as well as a th2 script entry point within it.
-After configuration of the script, you can use created connections to interact with the th2 modules.
+Once the script entry point is configured, created connections can be used to interact with the th2 modules.
 Each module is made to implement a certain piece of logic.
 Execution of each and every action might be a complex and time consuming, however, using the methods inside the script makes the process easier.

 <notice info>

+Each programming module is made to implement a certain piece of logic.
+These modules help improve the code quality and make its execution more efficient.
+This is achieved through a possibility to call the methods, corresponding to most common actions, within the script.

 The user implements business logic (a particular test scenario) as a function being invoked during the script execution.
-The th2 modules decrease complexity of the script as far as particular actions (behaviors) are encapsulated in those modules.
+The th2 modules decrease complexity of the script as particular actions (behaviors) are encapsulated in those modules.

 </notice>

-## Typical use case
+## Typical use

-One of the most common use cases for th2 is an active testing.
+One of the most common use cases for th2 is active testing, when a test script triggers interaction with the system under test by sending messages and then checks the responses.

-In this case we use **script** to send messages to the system and verify its replies. th2 has a ready-made components - **act** and **check1**, that respectively send messages to the SUT and verify its responses.
+The th2 ecosystem provides ready-made components for sending messages (**act**) and performing rule-based checks of system responses (**check1**).
 The **script** communicates with **act** and **check1** via gRPC, and sends events to **estore** via RabbitMQ.
-The **script** sends messages via **act**, provides verification rules to **check1**, and receives information about verification results.
-In the diagram below, you can see the system that is configured in above mentioned way.
+This interaction is shown on the diagram below.

 ![](/img/fundamentals/script/script_pic1.png)

 <center>
 <figcaption class="mb-2">
 Figure 1.
-Active testing with th2 and script
+Script interaction with **act**, **check1**, and **estore** modules.
 </figcaption>
 </center>

 <notice info>

-Outside of the scope of this diagram, the messages sent to the system are encoded in the **codec** component and then sent through the **conn** component to the system.
+Prior to being sent to the system under test,  test messages are encoded in the **codec** component.
+After that, they are picked by the **conn** component to be sent to an external system.
 Correspondingly, replies from the system go through the **conn** component, are decoded in **codec** and finally arrive back to the scope of this diagram, to **check1** to be verified.

 </notice>